-This ever-growing collection of resources, intended to shine a light on inequality, highlight bias, spark dialogue and partner with others for collective action, will help us more clearly see the complex problems we face—and face them together.
+This ever-growing collection of resources, intended to shine a light on inequality, highlight bias, spark dialogue and partner with others for collective action, will help us more clearly see the complex problems we face—and and face them together.
 And guide us along the journey of transforming equality from a dream to a reality.
 Together we can make real lasting change when we actively work to prevent, address, and rectify it—individually and collectively.
 Let’s get started.

 Learning about race can be hard.
 Talking about race can be even harder.
 But it is a necessary step to increase our personal understanding and enable our collective action towards creating the world in which we want to live.

 Ensuring your media and entertainment: television, movies, music and podcasts include diverse voices is an easy, excellent way to help you (and others) become more knowledgeable about equality, justice and inclusion and become more aware of implicit bias.

 Being a passive supporter of equality is not enough.
 When good intentions turn into tangible actions, both big and small, change occurs on a larger scale.
 Learn how to take action as an ally, advocate, activist and an anti-racist.